 open-label treatment.

-Chin et al (2024)2 conducted an interim analysis of the ongoing 24-month open-label period (data cutoff, April 28, 2023) of the phase 3 A DUE study to evaluate the effect of OPSYNVI on exercise capacity, reduction of N-Terminal pro-B-type Natriuretic Peptide (NT-proBNP), and long-term safety and tolerability in patients with PAH.
-Among 185 patients evaluated, which included patients from both the double-blind and open-label treatment phases, 17 (9.2%) patients prematurely discontinued the study treatment due to 1 or more AEs.
+Ford et al (2025)2 reported results from the 24-month open-label extension of the phase 3 A DUE study that evaluated the long-term effect of OPSYNVI on survival, exercise capacity, reduction of N-terminal pro B-type natriuretic peptide (NT-proBNP), hospitalizations, and safety and tolerability in patients with PAH.
+Among the 185 patients evaluated, which included patients from both the double-blind and open-label treatment phases, 19 (10.3%) patients prematurely discontinued study treatment due to 1 or more AEs.

 Literature Search